redhat-cip/keystone_SAML_howto/SAML_Howto_part3_Keystone.md

   curl -i -X PUT http://sp.cloudwatt.test:5000/v3/projects/6616831a20124ab88a31d9c763b54e17/groups/f610b34a922449a590734fc3955518b9/roles/9fe2ff9ee4384b1894a90878d3e92bab -H "X-Auth-Token: XXXX"
 ```

-Let's declare our identity provider in keystone, we will name it `testIdP` (which is also its id, so it has to be unique):
+Let's declare our identity provider in Keystone, we will name it `testIdP` (which is also its id, so it has to be unique):
 ```bash
     curl -si -H"X-Auth-Token:XXXX" -H "Content-type: application/json" -d '{ "identity_provider": { "description": "cloudwatt test IdP", "enabled": true } }' -X PUT http://sp.cloudwatt.test:5000/v3/OS-FEDERATION/identity_providers/testIdP
 ```

 Now we will create a mapping.
-I want that people belonging to the `user` group in my LDAP directory get access to the `demo` project as themselves, and that people belonging to the `admin` group get to act as the keystone `admin` account.
+I want that people belonging to the `user` group in my LDAP directory get access to the `demo` project as themselves, and that people belonging to the `admin` group get to act as the Keystone `admin` account.
 You can find explanations on the mapping rules syntax and examples on the following links:
 * [OpenStack's Identity API readme - Federation Mappings](https://github.com/openstack/identity-api/blob/master/v3/src/markdown/identity-api-v3-os-federation-ext.md#mappings-os-federationmappings)
 * [OpenStack's Identity API readme - Example Mapping Rules](https://github.com/openstack/identity-api/blob/master/v3/src/markdown/identity-api-v3-os-federation-ext.md#example-mapping-rules)

 Basically, each rule contains two parts:
-* The `local` part, dealing with the keystone properties like the username or the group id to assign to the authenticating user
+* The `local` part, dealing with the Keystone properties like the username or the group id to assign to the authenticating user
 * The `remote` part, that sets conditions on the SAML assertions ("type").
 If all the conditions are fulfilled, the authenticating user is mapped according to the `local` directives.

 The `remote` conditions can be: